-Lucy is recognised as a “Rising Star”, with a practice spanning all areas of public, commercial, employment, data protection and international law.
-She has a particular specialisation on disputes with an international dimension and is a member of the Attorney General’s Public International Law C Panel.
+Lucy is recognised as a “Rising Starˮ, with a practice spanning all areas of public, human rights, commercial, employment, data protection and international law.
+She will be appointed a member of the Attorney General’s London C Panel (from 1 September 2026) and is currently a member of the specialist Public International C Panel.

 Before coming to the Bar, Lucy qualified as a solicitor at Freshfields, where she practised as an Associate in the Dispute Resolution Team.
 She brings a modern, practical and team-oriented approach to her work as a result.
-She also previously worked as a Government Legal Adviser where she advised on data policy and the negotiation of the UK’s international trade agreements.
-She is ranked by Legal 500 and Chambers and Partners as a “Rising Star” and “Up and Coming”.
-Directory commentary notes her as being “extremely bright and helpful”, putting “tremendous energy into cases”.
+She also previously worked as a Government Legal Adviser where she advised on public law, data policy and the negotiation of the UKʼs international trade agreements.
+She is ranked by Legal 500 and Chambers and Partners as a “Rising Starˮ and “Up and Comingˮ.
+Directory commentary notes her as being “extremely bright and helpfulˮ, putting “tremendous energy into casesˮ.

 Expertise